hw5711/Job_Solution_Web_Application/README.md

 2. npm install --save express body-parser morgan body-parser serve-favicon

+3. npm install --save mongoose

-3. install nodemon for monitor backend,if denied by your system, use sudo in the front, command: npm install -g nodemon
+4. install nodemon for monitor backend,if denied by your system, use sudo in the front, command: npm install -g nodemon